awslabs/aws-crt-python/docs/dev/writing-code.md

                  connect_timeout_ms: int = None):  # optional
 ```

-OPTION 2 - Use an "options class", and pass that as the only argument.
+TECHNIQUE 2 - Use an "options class", and pass that as the only argument.
 It's easy to build these as a [dataclass](https://docs.python.org/3/library/dataclasses.html).
 Example:
 ```py